kevinwlu/iot/lesson8/README.md

 * [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow)
 * [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers)
 * [Keras](https://en.wikipedia.org/wiki/Keras)
+  > In the Odyssey by Homer, book 19, lines 560-569, the literary image of the gates of horn and ivory was used to distinguish true dreams (corresponding to factual occurrences) from false\
+  > Keras, the Greek word for "horn," is similar to that for "fulfill," and the Greek word for "ivory" is similar to that for "deceive"\
+  > A true dream is spoken of as coming through the gate of horn, a false dream as coming through the gate of ivory
 * [Deep reinforcement learning](https://en.wikipedia.org/wiki/Deep_reinforcement_learning) (DRL)
 * [Convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN)
 * [Generative adversarial network](https://en.wikipedia.org/wiki/Generative_adversarial_network) (GAN)